 The problem with inadequate education is it’s self-sustaining, AKA self-reinforcing.
 Let me explain.
-If dog trainers point out to other dog trainers their techniques are out-dated and wrong, the observation is perceived as an attack which, guess what, triggers the defence mechanism observers are trying to avoid in the first place.
-By telling or calling out irresponsible, dangerous, or unethical practices, the well intended observers just triggered, and reinforced, the defence mechanism system.
-Not only have they closed to the door to change, they’ve justified resistance to it.
+If dog trainers point out to other dog trainers their techniques are outdated and wrong, the observation is perceived as an attack which, guess what triggers the defence mechanism observers are trying to avoid in the first place.
+By telling or calling out irresponsible, dangerous, or unethical practices, the well-intended observers just triggered and reinforced the defence mechanism system.
+Not only have they closed the door to change, but they’ve also justified resistance to it.

 Pointing out inadequacies is not mirroring, it’s attacking.
 To mirror is to show the actual emotion occurring within the animal and let trainers see the truth for themselves.
 Once perception is achieved, the underlying emotions which motivate the defence mechanism can be challenged.
-Then, and only then, will we see change in dog training practices.
+Then, and only then, will we see changes in dog training practices?

 Dog Social Learning

-Social learning between humans and dogs will revolutionise the dog training industry because defense mechanisms will no longer interfere with learning.
+Social learning between humans and dogs will revolutionize the dog training industry because defence mechanisms will no longer interfere with learning.
 Dog training will be faster and behaviours will become more resistant to extinction.

-* E-collars, electric, vibration, citronella, or whichever battery operated device collar used to inflict pain.
+* E-collars, electric, vibration, citronella, or whichever battery-operated device collar is used to inflict pain.